serverless/examples/aws-node-vue-nuxt-ssr/readme.md

 3. **Re-deploy the service with the domain settings:**

     ```bash
-    $ sls deploy
+    $ npm run deploy
     ```

     Output:
     ```bash
+    [...same as above but also with the domain info]
+    Serverless Domain Manager Summary
+    Domain Name
+        vuessr.yourdomain.com
+    Distribution Domain Name
+        <cdn_id>.cloudfront.net
     ```

 ## Usage
 Navigate to `vuessr-yourdomain.com` or whichever domain you picked.
-You'll se the Vue.js SPA running.
+You'll see the Vue.js SPA running.

 ---